zdravkov/kendo-docs/api/web/dropdownlist.md

 Specifies a static HTML content, which will be rendered as a header of the popup element.

+> **Important** Widget does not pass a model data to the header template.
+It is designed for static HTML content only.

 #### Example - specify headerTemplate as a string

     <input id="dropdownlist" />